flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

 ### `FrictionJoint`

-A `FrictionJoint` is used for top-down friction.
+A `FrictionJoint` is used for simulating friction in a top-down game.
 It provides 2D translational friction and angular friction.

-The `initialize` method requires two bodies and an anchor.
-The first body is the body the friction will be applied to.
-The second body can be any body in the world, like a floor or an invisible body.
-The reason is that the friction force will be applied to the first body when it collides with any other bodies, not only the second body of the joint.
+The FrictionJoint isn't related to the friction that occurs when two shapes collide in the x-y plane of the screen.
+Instead, it's designed to simulate friction along the z-axis, which is perpendicular to the screen.
+The most common use-case for it is applying the friction force between a moving body and the game floor.

+The `initialize` of the `FrictionJointDef` method requires two bodies that will have friction force applied to them and an anchor.

-The third parameter is the anchor point in the world where the friction force will be applied.
+The third parameter is the `anchor` point in the world coordinates where the friction force will be applied.
+In most cases, it would be the center of the first object.
+However, for more complex physics interactions between bodies, you can set the `anchor` point to a specific location on one or both of the bodies.

 ```{flutter-app}
 :sources: ../../examples